ckonig/codechallenge/README.md

 ## Scalability

-The requirements state that the service should be horizontally scalable.
-In the current solution there are limitations for that.
+The requirements state that the service should be horizontally scalable, which to some extent is possible with this solution, considering the following:

 - The queue and data storage are running on Redis, which can be later replaced with an (external) Redis cluster for high performance scenarios.
 - Laravel Horizon is used to run multiple queue workers inside one container.
 Horizon is started and supervised by the php-worker container, which can also be scaled up.